ZuowenWang0000/Understanding-Non-Robust-Feature-Disentanglement-and-Flaws-of-the-Current-Supervised-Learning-Para/tensorflow_code/README.md

 # Training and Attack Success Rate Evaluation

 This repository contains code to train and evaluate models against several adversarial attacks including spatial attack and linf-PGD attack.
-It can be used to reproduce the main experiments of:

 The code is based on https://github.com/MadryLab/adversarial_spatial.